azagniotov/stubby4j/README.md

 * can be a full-fledged __regular expression__
 * if not stubbed, stubby ignores query parameters on incoming request and will match only request URL
+* stubby accommodates for HTTP requests that contain query string params with no values
 * query params can be specified regardless of their order in incoming request.
 In other words - order agnostic
 * query params can also be an array with double/single quoted/un-quoted elements: ```attributes=["id","uuid"]``` or ```attributes=[id,uuid]```.
 Please note no spaces between the CSV